NinevaStudios/nineva-docs/docs/ue-plugins/ios-goodies.md

 v.1.7.4

-+ FIXED File picker paths not being usable to read the file correclty
++ FIXED File picker paths not being usable to read the file correctly

 v.1.7.3